 The price the shopper is offered at checkout is a calculation which is configured by you.
 You can make your rates as simple or complex as you wish.

-- You can can use any combination of the price rules to create a single rate.
+- You can can use any combination of the price rules in a single rate, at checkout the price rules are all calculated and added together to determine the total price for the rate.

 - You can use negative price values to make the price of shipping decrease, any rate that has a negative total price will be rounded up to $0.